Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 ![Cabin Font Example](assets/images/cabin-font-example.png)

 * For both the page title and the body, I have used the font Cabin.
 This font is a modern take on early 20th-century modernist sans-serif fonts; it is simple and readable but includes more modern curves and a unique style.
-Cabin has been featured in many game apps due to its legibility, approachable aesthetic, and web and mobile friendliness, which also influenced my decision to use it for my project. <a href="https://fonts.google.com/specimen/Cabin/about">3</a>, <a href="https://github.com/impallari/Cabin">4</a>
+Cabin has been featured in many game apps due to its legibility, approachable aesthetic, and web and mobile friendliness, which also influenced my decision to use it for my project.
+[3](https://fonts.google.com/specimen/Cabin/about), [4](https://github.com/impallari/Cabin)

 * In case the imported Google fonts don’t load, both fonts will fall back to sans-serif.

 ### Imagery

 The only image used on the website is the logo, located on the left-hand side of the header.
-To optimize the image for the website and improve loading times for users, I used <a href="Image Resizer.com](https://imageresizer.com/">Image Resizer</a> to resize and compress the logo, and <a href="https://www.freeconvert.com/jpg-to-webp">FreeConver</a> to convert it to WebP format.
-The image was downloaded from <a href="https://www.pikpng.com/downpngs/Jhxmoi_pierre-ciseaux-feuille-lzard-spock-aligned-rock-paper/">here</a>.
+To optimize the image for the website and improve loading times for users, I used [Image Resizer.com](https://imageresizer.com/) to resize and compress the logo, and [freeconvert.com](https://www.freeconvert.com/jpg-to-webp) to convert it to WebP format.
+The image was downloaded from https://www.pikpng.com/downpngs/Jhxmoi_pierre-ciseaux-feuille-lzard-spock-aligned-rock-paper/.
 I have added an alt attribute to the image to display text if the image file doesn’t load and to describe the image for screen readers used by visually impaired users.

 ### Wireframes